StyO: Stylize Your Face in Only One-shot: Related Work

-The previous few years have seen the rise of diffusion models for image generation, which breaks the long-time dominance of generative adversarial networks (GANs) \cite{Goodfellow2014GenerativeAN}.
-Since \cite{JaschaSohlDickstein2015DeepUL} first propose the denoising diffusion probabilistic models (DDPM) \cite{DDPM,AlexNichol2021ImprovedDD,PrafullaDhariwal2021DiffusionMB} to form the image generation as a Markov Process, the community is inspired to investigate the generative model from non-Markov process \cite{ddim}, score matching \cite{YangSong2020ImprovedTF}, and stochastic differential equation \cite{Song2020ScoreBasedGM}.
+\textbf{{\textit{Diffusion model}}} recently breaks the long-time dominance of generative adversarial networks (GANs) \cite{Goodfellow2014GenerativeAN} on generative tasks.
+Since \citet{JaschaSohlDickstein2015DeepUL} first propose the denoising diffusion probabilistic models (DDPM) \cite{DDPM,AlexNichol2021ImprovedDD,PrafullaDhariwal2021DiffusionMB} to form the image generation as a Markov Process, the community is inspired to investigate the generative model from non-Markov process \cite{ddim}, score matching \cite{YangSong2020ImprovedTF}, and stochastic differential equation \cite{Song2020ScoreBasedGM}.
 Besides, many sampling techniques are proposed to speedup \cite{ddim,LupingLiu2023PseudoNM,TeroKarras2022ElucidatingTD} or condition \cite{PrafullaDhariwal2021DiffusionMB,JonathanHo2023ClassifierFreeDG} the inference.
-Recent text-to-image diffusion models \cite{AlexNichol2023GLIDETP,AdityaRamesh2023HierarchicalTI,ldm,imagen} trained on extremely large-scale data have exhibited remarkable ability to generate diverse, creative images controlled by text prompts. \cite{RinonGal2023AnII,dreambooth,nulltext,imagic,Hertz2022PrompttoPromptIE} shows that these models can edit images provided by users with a text prompt effectively, thereby enabling text-based stylization.
+Recent text-to-image diffusion models \cite{AlexNichol2023GLIDETP,AdityaRamesh2023HierarchicalTI,ldm,imagen} trained on extremely large-scale data have exhibited remarkable ability to generate diverse, creative images controlled by text prompts. \cite{RinonGal2023AnII,dreambooth,nulltext,imagic,Hertz2022PrompttoPromptIE,EI} shows that these models can edit images provided by users with a text prompt effectively, thereby enabling text-based stylization.
 However, compared with the fine-grained details provided by an artistic exemplar, the text prompt only provides a rough description of desirable style, thereby it is hard to obtain acceptable results with previous methods.
 To our best knowledge, StyO is the first to explore the exemplar-guided fine-style transfer in context of text-to-image diffusion model.